-The device driver is a package with instructions that allow the Windows computer to communicate and control a particular piece of hardware, such as graphics card, printers, Bluetooth, network adapters, hard drive, USB ports, etc. If a device driver is not available, corrupt, or outdated, your Windows PC may stop functioning partially or fully.
+A device driver is a package of instructions that enables a Windows computer to communicate and control a specific hardware component like printers, network adapters, USB ports, hard drives, graphics cards, Bluetooth, and others.
+If the device driver is unavailable, corrupt, or outdated, the computer may malfunction partially or completely.

-If a particular hardware component on your computer or notebook is not working properly, we recommend checking the current driver version installed on your computer.
-Usually, manufacturers release driver updates multiple times in a year to improve performance and stability, add new features, and fix issues; hence, by checking the current version of the driver, you can determine if it needs an update from the manufacturers’ website.
-Especially looking at the Driver Date, you can decide whether you have an up-to-date driver or need an update.
-If you see the driver is more than 1-2 years old, we recommend checking with the manufacturer to see if there’s a later driver version.
-Visit the hardware manufacturer’s driver page, and check if you have the latest driver by comparing the version available on the site with the one currently installed.
+If any hardware component on your computer or notebook is not functioning properly, it is advisable to check the current driver version installed on your computer.
+Usually, manufacturers release driver updates several times a year to enhance performance and stability, add new features, and fix issues.
+By checking the current version of the driver, you can determine whether it requires an update from the manufacturer’s website.
+In particular, by looking at the Driver Date, you can decide whether you have an up-to-date driver or require an update.
+If you notice that the driver is more than 1-2 years old, we recommend that you check with the manufacturer to determine if there is a later version of the driver available.
+Visit the hardware manufacturer’s driver page and compare the version available on the site with the one currently installed to ensure that you have the latest driver.

 If you are so lazy like me and don’t want to navigate through the manufacturer’s website, you can automate the process through third-party freeware tools like DriverMax, Double Driver, DriverBackup, Snappy Driver Installer, or any other app you like.

 In this post at gearupwindows, we will provide two methods to check the version of a device driver.
 These are the following:-

 - Resolve the driver version using Device Manager

 - Check the driver version using Windows PowerShell